BLAIZING A TRAIL: Western Wyoming alum Jalen Blaize takes talents to Central Missouri

 “I think team chemistry is one of the most important things when it comes to a winning team and having a winning season,” he said.
 “If you don’t like the guys you’re playing with, I don’t think you’re going to mesh well together on the court.
 Having that brotherhood and being able to count on the next man, that’s one of the most important things to have as a team.”

-Blaize, who lives in New York and is one of the nation’s hot spots for the Covid—19 pandemic, said he’s been doing anything he can to stay busy and work on his game.
+Blaize, who lives in New York which is one of the nation’s hot spots for the COVID-19 pandemic, said he’s been doing anything he can to stay busy and work on his game.

 Blaize has been in constant communication with his new coaching staff and has chatted with several of his new teammates via zoom call meetings.